- Are my legal fees covered if I sue someone?

 - Note also that a member may register a property, the title of which is held solely by the member's spouse, but only if the member is one of the occupants of the property.
 In this case, the spouse would retains title insurance on his or her registered property for as long as he/she retains a registered interest in the property.

-- The member remains covered for identity theft and legal defence for incidents that occurred during the most recent policy period, for instance the current policy period being February 26th, 2007 to February 26th, 2008.
+- The member remains covered for identity theft and legal defence for incidents that occurred during the entire annual policy period in which the member retired.
 Such a member would be covered for claims that occurred during that timeframe and which are reported to the insurer during that timeframe.

-- Because of the premium payment structure arranged by the PWU, if a member retires in June of a year, but has his or her identity stolen in October of that year, they are covered for the incident.
+- Because of the premium payment structure arranged by the PWU (policy period running annually from February 26th each year), if a member retires in June of a year, but has his or her identity stolen in October of that year, they are covered for the incident.

 - Moreover, if he or she is sued or charged criminally with respect to an incident that occurred during that policy period, he or she would still be covered by the PWUPP in respect of that incident.
 However, please note that notice of claim must be given to the insurer before expiration of that policy period.